John Bunny

-Life and career
+Early life and education

+Bunny was born on September 21, 1863, in Brooklyn, New York, to an English father and an Irish mother.
+He was educated in New York public schools.

+Career

-Bunny was born in Brooklyn, New York and educated in New York public schools.
-The son of an English father and an Irish mother, he initially worked as a clerk in a general store before joining a small minstrel show at the age of twenty.
-In a stage career spanning twenty-five years, Bunny worked for a number of touring and stock theater companies, with stints in Portland, Seattle, and various cities on the east coast.
+Bunny initially worked as a clerk in a general store before joining a small minstrel show at age 20.
+In a stage career spanning 25 years, Bunny worked for a number of touring and stock theater companies, with stints in Portland, Seattle, and various cities on the east coast.
 Bunny eventually worked his way into Broadway, where he was in productions such as Aunt Hannah (1900), Easy Dawson (1905), and the Astor Theatre's inaugural production of A Midsummer Night's Dream (1906), where his performance as Bottom garnered acclaim.

 In a 1915 interview, Bunny recounted how he decided to enter the film industry after determining that "it was the 'movies' that were the main cause of the lean times on stage."
 Bunny offered his services to Vitagraph Studios, but was refused a job because the studio manager believed he could not offer Bunny a high enough salary.
 Bunny, however, insisted on taking the lower pay and began working at Vitagraph Studios around 1910, where he went on to star in over 150 films.
 At Vitagraph, Bunny was often paired with the comedian Flora Finch, with whom he made many popular comedies – often featuring situational humor in a domestic setting, in contrast with the rowdier slapstick style used in some films at the time – that came to be known as "Bunnygraphs" or "Bunnyfinches".
 According to the Library of Congress, the Bunnygraph genre was exemplified by A Cure for Pokeritis (1912), which features the efforts of a wife to put a stop to her husband's gambling habit by organizing a fake police raid on his weekly poker game.

 Regarding a career as a film actor, Bunny said:

 There's nothing like it.
 No other work gives an actor or would-be actor the same advantages.
 In the pictures, a player gets fifty-two weeks in the year.
 Where is the theatrical manager who can offer that?
 Not even vaudeville stars can get such bookings.
 At best, thirty weeks is about all an actor can expect on the stage.
 He may get summer stock work, but even so it is of uncertain duration.
 Stage work is a gamble.
 Even when you have been engaged for a production, rehearsed from three to six weeks without pay, and no doubt bought your own costumes for the piece, you have no guarantee that it will be a success.
 If the public does not set its stamp of approval, your job is all over perhaps after but one performance, and you can only repeat the procedure by trying again with someone else, charging the other to your loss account, with a credit notation probably on the page marked 'experience.'